seakhtar/nsf-sbir/pages/resources/awardees/phase-1/bootcamp.md

 Each team will be paired with an I-Corps Instructor and will meet for three 20-minute office hour sessions.

+## Culmination

+Each team will present their “Lessons Learned” at the Beat-the-Odds Boot Camp event the day before the Phase I Grantees Workshop.
+NSF I-Corps instructors will critique your work and provide feedback about your business modelssions.

 ## Budget Preparation

 Phase I applicants may budget up to $20,000 of their Phase I award funds to cover costs for the NSF’s “Beat-the-Odds Boot Camp.”
 Refer to the Budget Section of the [FastLane Guide](/fastlane/form-prep-2/) for more information.